 Ethical Guideline for Journal Publication

-The editor of the IJELAL journal is responsible for deciding which of the articles submitted to the journal should be published.
+The editor of the Journal of Indonesian Comparative of Syari'ah Law is responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
 The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
 The editors may confer with other editors or reviewers in making this decision.

 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
 Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.